 - Amazon Redshift

-Next, you'll need to create a read-only user for your database.
-We only want to read your data, we don't want permissions to edit it.
+Next, you'll need to create a read-only user for your database, and make sure it has the right permissions and access to the tables you want to use in Grow.
+We only need to read your data; we don't want permissions to edit it.
 You'll need the username and password for the read-only user later.

 - Port: The connection to your DB.
 We sometimes pre-fill this field with